 The AB serves as the front-end circuit, which is responsible for processing the analog signals acquired by the electrodes and converting them into digital signals to be processed.
-The ADC chip is a high-precision 24-bit serial A/D converter CS5532.

-90 The chip's gain can be controlled, and it contains a very-low-noise, chopper-stabilized instrumentation amplifier, and a fourthorder delta-sigma modulator followed by a digital filter.
+The analog-to-digital converter (ADC) chip is a high-precision 24 bit serial A/D converter CS5532.
+The chip's gain can be controlled, and it contains a very-low-noise, chopper-stabilized instrumentation amplifier, and a fourth-order delta-sigma modulator followed by a digital filter.

-The front ends of the ADC chip's two channels (ch1 and ch2) are respectively connected to the precision resistors of the MN and AB electrodes' front ends.
+The front ends of the ADC chip's two channels (ch1 and ch2) are connected to the precision resistors of the MN and AB electrodes' front ends, respectively.
 The voltage and current values can be read simultaneously using dual channels.
 Figure 4 shows a block diagram of the acquisition device.
-The processing of the two analog channels is similar, the difference being that the

-- 95 MN voltage channel has self-potential compensation.
+The processing of the two analog channels is similar, with the difference being that the MN voltage channel has selfpotential compensation.
 Figure 5 shows a schematic of the MN channel of the acquisition device.
-The signals first undergo impedance matching and then pass through the low-pass filter to filter out high-frequency clutter.
+The signals first undergo impedance matching and then pass through the lowpass filter to filter out high-frequency clutter.
 Because the input to the ADC is a differential signal, the single-ended signal must be converted into a differential signal to enter the ADC chip, which then outputs the digital signal.
-The ADC chip of this circuit performs sampling at 20 ms (50 Hz corresponds to a 20 ms period), thereby effectively suppressing the interference from the 50 Hz grid power and multiple waves. - 100 In addition, the channel connecting AD and MN has an INA128 as a subtractor, which subtracts the natural self-potential ( $V{SP}$ ) converted by the DAC chip, thereby accomplishing self-potential compensation, for a more accurate calculation result.
+The ADC chip of this circuit performs sampling at 20 ms (50 Hz corresponds to a 20 ms period), thereby effectively suppressing the interference from the 50 Hz grid power and multiple waves.
+In addition, the channel connecting AD and MN has an INA128 as a subtractor, which subtracts the natural self-potential ( $V{\rm SP}$ ) converted by the digital-to-analog converter (DAC) chip, thereby accomplishing self-potential compensation, for a more accurate calculation result.